AU, 42 ABW commanders send holiday message

-Commentary by Lt.
-Gen. David S. Fadok Air University commander and Col. Brian M. Killough, 42nd Air Base Wing Commander
+By Lt.
+Gen. David S. Fadok Air University commander and Col. Brian M. Killough, 42nd Air Base Wing Commander, Air University

 As the year winds down and we take part in holiday activities and enjoy time off, keep in mind the theme of this season's Air Force safety campaign - "Safety never takes a holiday."
 For the past six years, Maxwell- Gunter has joined Air Education and Training Command in fatality-free holiday seasons.

 Success like that doesn't just happen.
 It takes a concerted effort that begins with commanders taking an active role and emphasizing smart risk management.
 It ends with all of our Airmen and their families exercising sound judgment in all that they do.
 An active wingman culture in which our Airmen watch out for one another will always be a key factor in preventing mishaps.